This is our gay Negombo guide with everything the gay traveler needs to know about visiting this city in Sri Lanka.

 Whilst there are no official gay bars in Negombo, there are a handful of queer-friendly spaces that are unofficially known to be more welcoming to the LGBTQ community than others.
 We summarise these here, but as ever, as a general rule, be extra cautious with PDAs in Sri Lanka.

 Not only is the Dickman Resort well known for being very gay friendly, it's also home to a pretty amazing cocktail and juice bar which opens in the afternoon.
-The bar is right on the lawns of the garden and the charming barman was happy to make any of our favourite cocktails or a delicious fresh juice.
+The bar is right on the lawns of the garden and the charming barman was happy to make any of our favorite cocktails or a delicious fresh juice.
 There's also a pool table where we enjoyed our drinks with a friendly game while getting to know some of the other guests.

 Location: Dickman Resort, 26/7 A.K.
 Schnakenberg